- Genome Browser

 -as option to pull in a special autoSql (.as) file that defines the fields of the bigMaf.

 The bigMaf files are in an indexed binary format.
 The main advantage of this format is that only those portions of the file needed to display a particular region are transferred to the Genome Browser server.
 Because of this, bigMaf files have considerably faster display performance than regular MAF files when working with large data sets.
 The bigMaf file remains on your local web-accessible server (http, https or ftp), not on the UCSC server, and only the portion needed for the currently displayed chromosomal position is locally cached as a "sparse file".
+If you do not have access to a web-accessible server and need hosting space for your bigMaf files, please see the Hosting section of the Track Hub Help documentation.

 The following autoSql definition is used to specify bigMaf multiple alignment files.
 This